TheUnstoppable1990/HDC/HDC/README.md

 ---------------

+### Paleontologist

+-Grabs a Random Dinosaur card to give to the player

 ### Brontosaurus

 -Adds a metric crap ton of health, regeneration and decay, but makes you extremely slow and offensively incapable